-Management reserves the right to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.
+Management reserves the rights to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.

-• Conducts inspections and surveillance of industrial and commercial facilities for compliance with permit conditions and regulations; determines adequacy of air pollution control maintenance programs; makes periodic

-- inspections to ensure proper operation; investigates the cause of reported breakdowns of equipment, remedial - action taken, and compliance with breakdown regulations; evaluates proposed burn projects for compliance with burn rules; determines compliance of permitted burns in progress. - Inspects and enforces the federal Title V operating permit program; inspects and enforces the California Air Resources Board (CARB) portable equipment registration program. - Investigates complaints of nuisance and alleged violations of air quality regulations; interviews complainants; initiates appropriate actions to resolve problems; performs surveillance of non-permitted sources. - Inspects industrial and commercial equipment; coordinates and participates in special investigations; surveys area while on duty for visible emissions or odors; investigates new and existing businesses and verifies if a business has an existing permit, or if a permit might be required. - Issues notices of violation; documents violation with written reports, photographs, and video; advises source of operational methods for more effective control; re-inspects source to assess compliance; assists in preparation of hearing board and prosecution cases; serves as an expert witness in court. - Reviews source records for pertinent data; maintains records and prepares reports regarding violations, complaints, contacts, ongoing and special investigations, breakdowns, and violation follow-up; documents sources of air pollution, control equipment, methods of operation, and related data. - Interacts with industry representatives to explain all aspects of air quality enforcement and to solicit voluntary cooperation in reducing air pollution; answers questions and provides information and assistance to the public, industries, commercial businesses, and other public agencies; answers phone calls regarding compliance issues; assists public walk-ins in relation to compliance issues. - Assists in source testing; when directed sets up and operates equipment; assists in training inspectors; attends training classes and seminars on applicable laws, investigative procedures, sources of pollution, and safety procedures. - Prepares and updates various forms. - Provides support for the Asbestos National Emissions Standards for Hazardous Air Pollutants (NESHAP) Program; conducts NESHAP-related inspections of different phases of renovation and demolition projects; reviews records and plans, gathers evidence, and issues notices of violation. - Assists in case development for mutual settlement or other prosecution cases. - As assigned, may be responsible for duties related to the District's Smoke Management Program for agricultural, prescribed, and open outdoor burning; oversees related permitting systems; collaborates with the Engineering Division for final determination of permit approval of large or potentially high-impact projects. - Performs on-call duties as scheduled; responds to after-hour calls as necessary. - Establishes positive working relationships with representatives of community organizations, state and local agencies, District management and staff, and the public. - Represents the District on committees and at public activities, meetings, and before official bodies as determined by District management based on the employee's level of expertise. - Provide support for grant implementation and track related time. - Performs other duties as assigned.
+- Conducts inspections and surveillance of industrial and commercial facilities for compliance with permit conditions and regulations; determines adequacy of air pollution control maintenance programs; makes periodic inspections to ensure proper operation; investigates cause of reported breakdowns of equipment, remedial action taken, and compliance with breakdown regulations; evaluates proposed burn projects for compliance with burn rules; determines compliance of permitted burns in-progress. - Inspects and enforces the federal Title V operating permit program; inspects and enforces the California Air Resources Board (CARB) portable equipment registration program. - Investigates complaints of nuisance and alleged violations of air quality regulations; interviews complainants; initiates appropriate actions to resolve problems; performs surveillance of non-permitted sources. - Inspects industrial and commercial equipment; coordinates and participates on special investigations; surveys area while on duty for visible emissions or odors; investigates new and existing businesses and verifies if business has an existing permit, or if a permit might be required. - Issues notices of violation; documents violation with written reports, photographs and video; advises source of operational methods for more effective control; re-inspects source to assess compliance; assists in preparation of hearing board and prosecution cases; serves as an expert witness in court. - Reviews source records for pertinent data; maintains records and prepares reports regarding violations, complaints, contacts, ongoing and special investigations, breakdowns and violation follow-up; documents sources of air pollution, control equipment, methods of operation, and related data. - Interacts with industry representatives to explain all aspects of air quality enforcement and to solicit voluntary cooperation in reducing air pollution; answers questions and provides information and assistance to the public, industries, commercial businesses and other public agencies; answers phone calls regarding compliance issues; assists public walk-ins in relation to compliance issues. - Assists in source testing; when directed sets up and operates equipment; assists in training inspectors; attends training classes and seminars on applicable laws, investigative procedures, sources of pollution, and safety procedures. - Prepares and updates various forms. - Provides support for the Asbestos National Emissions Standards for Hazardous Air Pollutants (NESHAP) Program; conducts NESHAP related inspections of different phases of renovation and demolition projects; reviews records and plans, gathers evidence, and issues notices of violation. - Assists in case development for mutual settlement or other prosecution cases. - As assigned, may be responsible for duties related to the District's Smoke Management Program for agricultural, prescribed, and open outdoor burning; oversees related permitting systems; collaborates with the Engineering Division for final determination of permit approval of large or potentially high impact projects. - Performs on-call duties as scheduled; responds to after-hour calls as necessary. - Establishes positive working relationships with representatives of community organizations, state and local agencies, District management and staff, and the public. - Performs other duties as assigned.